Liquidation of S Corporations: Mastering Tax Implications of Liquidating Distributions

 Note: CLE credit is not offered on this program

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will delve into a case study on the planning, tax calculations, property dispositions and dissolution filings required to liquidate an S corporation.
-The panel will provide a briefing on the general rules stated in IRC Section 1371 tying liquidation rules back to those applying to C corps, detailing the gain/loss on distributions in exchange for stock, and outline two-three scenarios illustrating the rules in action.
+This course will delve into a case study on the planning, tax calculations, property dispositions, and dissolution filings required to liquidate an S corporation.
+The panel will brief participants on the general rules stated in IRC Section 1371, tying liquidation rules back to those applying to C corps, detailing the gain/loss on distributions in exchange for stock, and outline two-three scenarios illustrating the rules in action.

 - Tax issues regarding character and timing arising from common transactions in a dissolution or liquidation

 - A case study illustrating liquidation of S corp

 The panel will discuss these and other key issues:

 - What are the rules for recognizing income and losses in the year of liquidation of the S corporation?